 In the spring of 2018 Delbrouck met a group of young people in the El Chivo park in La Vibora, a quiet district of Havana.
 The girls asked him if he wanted to take pictures: ‘Suddenly they were there: Leslie, Oscar, Gabriela, Solanch, Addiel, Leonardo, Oris, Sharawi, Marcel.
 I photographed them with open enthusiasm, a bit jealous but at ease.
-In them I found what I had been trying to formulate for years: an infectious joy […] He felt connected with them; the differences in age and culture disappeared and he became part of the group.
-The teenagers Delbrouck met are from the generation born in the so-called ‘Special Period’.
+In them I found what I had been trying to formulate for years: an infectious joy […] The teenagers Delbrouck met are from the generation born in the so-called ‘Special Period’.
 This refers to the years after the fall of the Berlin Wall and the collapse of the Soviet Union, then Cuba’s (economic) ally, which resulted in dire shortages of food and other products.
 Following the Cuban Revolution that led to the introduction of a communist regime by Fidel Castro in 1959, the United States had maintained a trade embargo since the 1960s.
 The Internet has become more accessible to many Cubans through the legalisation of home networks and the import of routers, but the government decides to which website they have access.
 Freedom of expression and journalistic and artistic freedom is still limited, and tolerance of the LGBT community has hardly improved since the 1950s.
 However, all these things hardly seem to affect Delbrouck’s teenagers.
 What does their future look like?
 No real plans for the future here,’ says Delbrouck, ‘the country does not have the ability to offer careers.
 You should know it and better lie on the floor and kiss your girlfriend or your boyfriend, starting to create your own path of little freedoms in this harsh world of decay.’

 Vincent Delbrouck felt a bond with the group: the differences in age and culture disappeared and he became part of them: ‘I was not just a stranger or an observer.
 We shared our feelings, our friendship, our love’.
 He photographed and filmed them after school, dressed in their compulsory uniforms, when they were hanging around in the park or on the beach: laughing, chatting, listening to music, smoking, drinking champu (diluted rum), making love… all testifying to an all-encompassing, liberating energy.
 Vincent Delbrouck’s photographs are a testament to the eternally innovative life and resilience present in youth and a hopeful testimony to the potential that exists to transcend the limitations of circumstances and to create a better future.
 His photo project ‘The youth of La Vibora’ is a testimony to this.